 Christine D. Legault studied Journalism at l'Université de Montréal and is currently completing a Master's Degree in Social Sciences at The Open University (UK).
 She began working as a broadcast journalist in Canada in 2007 for Global Television and has been covering Italy as a freelance foreign correspondent and TV Producer since 2008.

 Guido Lenzi (Ambassador, ret.) represented Italy in London, Moscow, at the UN Headquarters in New York, Paris (as Director of the European Security Studies Institute) and Vienna (as Permanent Representative to the OSCE).
 He has published extensively and lectured on foreign policy issues.

 Lucio Martino earned a doctorate in History from the University of Bologna.
 He has been the expert for transatlantic relations at the Military Center for Strategic Studies in Rome since 2000.

 Fr.
-James M. McCann, S.J., Rector of the Pontifical Oriental Institute, received a master¹s degree from Yale University in Russian and East European Studies and a doctorate in politics from Princeton University with a specialization in Russia, Eastern Europe, and international relations.
+James M. McCann, S.J., is Senior Vice President of the Gregorian University Foundation.
+He received a master¹s degree from Yale University in Russian and East European Studies and a doctorate in politics from Princeton University with a specialization in Russia, Eastern Europe, and international relations.
 He has taught at Loyola University Chicago and Xavier University in Cincinnati and has written on the politics and history of Russia and Poland as well as the relationship between Russia and the European Union.